- Home

 (972) 923-5121

-REQUEST INFO
+REQUEST MORE INFO

 Please use the form below to get more information about Navarro College.
 A member of our Recruiting staff will be in touch with you shortly.
 We hope to assist you in any way that we can.

-Frequently Asked Questions about the ADN Program
+Frequently Asked Questions

-Where is the LVN-RN Bridge program offered?
+Where is the LVN-to-RN Bridge program offered?

 Call the Navarro College Testing Center at (903) 875-7457 or (972) 923-6429.
-It is also available online at http://www.atitesting.com or any other official testing site.
+You can also access this online resources on the Assessment Technologies Institute (ATI) TEAS Prep website or any other authorized testing sites.

 The majority of ranking points are earned from scores on the TEAS test.
-To qualify for admission, the ADN program requires an overall GPA of 2.0 on all pre-requisite courses.
-Additional ranking points may be earned for the following:
+To qualify for admission, the ADN program requires an overall Grade Point Average (GPA) of 2.0 on all prerequisite courses.

 -